atlemagnussen/dbus-bar/README.md

 Runs a thread and loop that updates time and date stamp

 ### CPU, RAM and DISK percentage in use
 Runs a thread that reads those numbers via `psutil`
+For FreeBSD you need to load coretemp module by adding `coretemp_load="YES"` into `/boot/loader.conf`

 ## python